Westchester Trails Association

 To see our updated Westchester 100 list, please click here.
 We invite you to join us in exploring the many places to walk or hike that Westchester County has to offer.

 Hiking Week 2025.
 Each year we head out to a more distant location to explore trails in far-away places.
 We've been to the Adirondacks, the Catskills and the Berkshires; Shenandoah and Acadia National Parks, Harpers Ferry National Historic Park; the Green Mountains of Vermont, and elsewhere.
-This September we traveled to New Hampshire for a week of hiking in the White Mountains.
+This past September we traveled to New Hampshire for a week of hiking in the White Mountains.
 We enjoyed perfect weather, beautiful (and challenging) trails, and great camaraderie.
 Here are just a few photos from our trip: an above treeline view, folks enjoying the summits, and one of our many post-hike ice cream stops!

 Copyright © 2026 Westchester Trails Association - All Rights Reserved.